Thanks to the power of the Internet, it has never been easier to make money from home or start a side gig for extra money.

 Getting Hired: Tips for Becoming an Online English Teacher

-It’s possible to make meaningful monthly income by teaching English online as a side hustle or full-time job, although getting hired is not as simple as filling out an application.
+It’s possible to make meaningful monthly income by teaching English online as a part-time or full-time job, although getting hired is not as simple as filling out an application.
 Outside requirements like having a degree or TEFL certification, there are other barriers to entry.

 Specifically, the interview process makes or breaks an application.
 It’s vital to understand tips and best practices to increase the likelihood you get hired to teach English online.

 Most online ESL companies don’t require extensive teaching experience because of the TEFL certification requirement.

 However, tailoring your resume to mention previous teaching experience or experience working with children can improve your odds of getting hired.
 Plus, companies like Magic Ears adjust your initial base pay based on previous experience.